 Copyright © Nucleus Medical Media, Inc.

 is uncontrolled leaking of urine.
 Muscles in the pelvis support the bladder and urethra.
-When these muscles are weakened these structures can fall out of position.
-This makes it difficult to prevent urine leakage from the bladder when there is pressure on bladder, like coughing.
+When these muscles are weakened, these structures can fall out of position.
+This makes it difficult to prevent urine leakage from the bladder when there is pressure on the bladder, such as coughing.
 The vaginal wall is also close to the bladder and urethra.
-If the vagina is in a weak position it can also make it difficult for the bladder and urethra to work properly.
+If the vaginal walls are weak, the bladder and urethra may not work properly.

-A bladder suspension lifts the bladder by securing it to nearby pelvic structures like to the pelvic bone.
-Lifting the bladder makes it easier for the bladder to close when it should to stop urine leakage into the urethra.
+A bladder suspension lifts the bladder and urethra by securing it to nearby pelvic structures like to the pelvic bone.
+Lifting the bladder makes it easier for the bladder to close to stop urine leakage into the urethra.

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications such as: SmokingDrinkingChronic disease such as diabetes or obesity

 You may be given antibiotics just before your surgery.

 A series of tests will be done to determine the cause of incontinence.
 Surgery is only considered after other nonsurgical treatments have been tried.
 The results from the tests may also be used to prepare for surgery.

 Leading up to surgery: Talk to your doctor about your medications.
 You may be asked to stop taking some medications up to 1 week before the procedure.Arrange for a ride home from the hospital.Do not eat or drink anything after midnight the night before.